stigpaulsberg/Genome-4/Content/Example questions/lecture7.md

 #### What are the forms and features of alternative splicing?

+There are four forms:

+**1. Exon Skipping**:

+This alternative is also viewed as a mistake during splicing, where a exon is skipped.
+When splicing together other exons.
+Donor and acceptor site are largely the same for all introns.
+Mistakes are thought to occur and that the wrong splice sites could be joined, leaving a exon out of the mature RNA.

+**2. Alternative site selection**:

+The usual donor and acceptor site is ignored and a second site is used.

+**3. Alternative exons**:

+The mRNA contains one or the other exon, but not both at the same time.

+**4. Intron retention**:

+An intron that is usually spliced out is retained in the mature RNA.

 #### What are the major steps in a microarray expression experiment?

+What are microarrays ?

+Microarray = Array = Probe array = chip

+- Arrays of numerous pre-immobilized probes on a solid surface representing various genes of some biological species.

+- Arrays enable parallel analysis of complex samples

+- By scanning, the amount of cDNA/DNA/protein bound to the spots on the microarrays is precisely measured, generating a profile of gene expression (RNA/cDNA), genome profile (DNA) or protein20.

+**What are the major steps in a microarray expression experiment?**

+The major steps of a comparative hybridization experiment are:

+0. Choosing cell populations: **Experimental design**
+1. **RNA extraction** (total RNA or mRNA)
+2. **Reverse transcription (cDNA)** and **labeling**
+3. **Hybridization** to a microarray
+4. **Scanning** of the hybridized array
+5. Interpreting of the scanned image: **Analysis**

 #### What is clustering?

+Clustering is a sort of grouping of genes or samples that are highly correlated.
+Clusters are formed to reduce complexity and base inferences on molecular expressional patterns.

 #### What can we measure applying chips and arrays?